-- Fostering FOMO: Boosting buzz around events or purchases in order to encourage the feeling of not wanting to miss out on the action or conversation (weighted blankets, Coachella, AirPods, cult-appeal skincare products, Tesla).
+- Fostering FOMO: Boosting buzz around events or purchases in order to encourage the feeling of not wanting to miss out on the action or conversation (weighted blankets, Coachella, cult-appeal skincare products, Jordans).

-- Fighting FOMO: Providing a curation service so that consumers feel like they have access to the latest, hottest items and content (beauty and style subscription boxes, Spotify, discovery algorithms on Instagram, Amazon, Netflix, etc).
+- Fighting FOMO: Providing a curation service so that consumers feel like they have access to the latest, hottest items and content (beauty and style subscription boxes, limited-time offers, exclusive deals, event livestreams, discovery algorithms on TikTok, Spotify, Amazon, Netflix, etc).

 - Flipping FOMO: Turning away from the FOMO trend altogether with options to unplug or avoid popular activities or distractions (REI’s anti-Black Friday #OptOutside campaign, downtime-focused apps like Calm).

-After all, if your favorite beauty influencer is generating a lot of buzz by raving about the benefits of a new face cream, you’re likely to want to try the cream for yourself — and also spark some buzz of your own by sharing it with your own followers.
+After all, if your favorite beauty influencer is generating a lot of buzz by raving about the benefits of a new face cream in her latest GRWM video, you’re likely to want to try the cream for yourself — and also spark some buzz of your own by sharing it with your own followers.

 Whether you’re chasing FOMO with your marketing efforts or turning it on its head, it’s a great tactic for generating traffic and prompting engagement.
-Talk to us today to learn more about how we can design a high-performance campaign for your business with our network of talented influencers.
+Talk to Sway today to learn more about how we can design a high-performance campaign for your business with our network of talented influencers!

 Sway Group is a full-service influencer marketing agency that can boost your brand presence and drive real engagement to your ideal market.
 Our experts can help your brand through every step of the process, guaranteeing results.